ShashankAnand1996/Detachment-Limited-Landscape-Evolution-Model/Readme.md

 # Other Links

 Well-commented Python code for solving the linear stability analysis problem regarding the first channel instability of the Landscape Evolution Model (LEM) by the same author is obtainable at [ShashankAnand1996/LEM_Stability_Analysis](https://github.com/ShashankAnand1996/LEM_Stability_Analysis).
-The pre-print manuscript submitted for peer-review is also available: [Inception of Regular Valley Spacing in Fluvial Landscapes](https://www.essoar.org/doi/10.1002/essoar.10511126.1).
+The peer-reviewed article has been published in JGR:Earth Surface and is available here: [Inception of Regular Valley Spacing in Fluvial Landscapes: A Linear Stability Analysis](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022JF006716).